chhapanbhogi/phpcs-pre-commit-hook/README.md

 A git pre-commit hook for running [PHP Code Sniffer](https://github.com/squizlabs/PHP_CodeSniffer) to ensure code conforms to PHP coding standards.
 It checks only PHP files before the code is committed.

-Inspired by [Enforce code standards with composer, git hooks, and phpcs](http://tech.zumba.com/2014/04/14/control-code-quality/) and https://github.com/smgladkovskiy/phpcs-git-pre-commit and https://gist.github.com/BrizzleRocker/62ed61b37acf05344d4bce894e719251 .
-Installer checks OS on hosting machine and installs needed hooks for platform.
+Inspired by [Enforce code standards with composer, git hooks, and phpcs] https://github.com/smgladkovskiy/phpcs-git-pre-commit

 ## Installation